Web3 101 Part III- The Decentralized Web: Removing the MiddlemanAug 11, 2021·Last updated on Aug 11, 2021

 There are hundreds of data breaches every year, leading to millions of records being exposed.
 And those numbers are only going up.
 As our reliance on the web grows, so too does the impact of these data breaches.

 On top of storing data, more and more of the web itself is being stored and served up by a small number of companies.
 Instead of businesses buying and maintaining their own web servers and databases, many simply rent another company’s hardware.
 This is what is known as cloud computing - the delivery of content and computational resources over the internet.
-Cloud service providers like Amazon Web Service, Microsoft Azure, and Google Cloud act as intermediaries between users and a very large portion of the internet.
-We’re not talking mom and pop sites - Netflix, AirBnb, eBay, and PayPal all rely on the cloud.
+Cloud service providers act as intermediaries between users and a very large portion of the internet.

-The potential issues here are less about power outages taking Netflix offline for a few hours, and more about the increased control that these providers are gaining.
+The potential issues here are less about power outages taking video streaming services offline for a few hours, and more about the increased control that these providers are gaining.
 If the current concerns surrounding big tech are anything to go off of, allowing those companies to own, store, and manage even larger swaths of the web may be a path we want to rethink.

 Needless to say, all of this data and control has enabled today’s internet giants to amass some pretty incredible market caps.
 While some of this wealth is the result of ingenuity and breakthroughs in technology, a large portion of it actually comes from the creations of users.